sboots/sboots.ca/content/posts/2020/our-services-arent-working.md

 > …the perception of the service is very different depending on whether you are talking to the service provider or to the citizen trying to navigate the red tape.
 >
 > Over the years, our audit work has revealed government’s lack of focus on end-users, Canadians.
+>
+> Government… needs to be good at service delivery to remain relevant.

 In short: our difficult to navigate, user-hostile services are the ones at risk of failing.
 Our user-friendly services by and large don’t exist.